mduffster/null-loop-agent/README.md

   - Newline (`"\n"`) → "This is the last line..." → "A B C D E..." (alphabetical patterns)
   - Single letter (`"A"`) → Various alphabetical continuations and structured responses
 - **Next phase**: Progressive prompt building ("a" → "A:" → "Assistant:" → "You are an assistant:")
-- **Goal**: Identify precise instruction level that induces sustained goal-seeking behavior
+- **Goal**: Identify precise instruction level that induces sustained planning-language behavior

 ## Experimental Setup

 ### What We're Testing
 1. Start with **truly empty prompt** (zero tokens)
 2. Feed each generation back as next prompt
-3. Does the model develop agency/planning behavior?
+3. Does the model develop planning-language behavior?

+**Note on CLI behavior**: Runner prints `> EOF by user` on empty input; we preserve raw logs but strip that exact line before re-feeding, so generation proceeds from BOS with zero prompt tokens.

 ### Controls & Limitations
 - **Chat template**: None (completion mode only), BOS: On (default), EOS: Ignored (`--ignore-eos`)